iruletheworld/latex2img_zh_CN/README.md

 This tutorial assumes that the users already have certain degree of understanding for LaTex and thus would not discuss LaTex in details.

+## Licence

+This project is shared under Creative Common Attribution-NonCommercial